stephenh/stephenh.github.com/_posts/2014-05-26-from-xmonad-to-i3.markdown

 So, while i3 worked right out of the box, it has taken me a few days of playing with it to get familiar and tweak it to my liking.
 I've done a few customizations:

-1. Tweaked the key bindings to be more like xmonad since that is why I like/am used to (especially for the common ones, like new terminal, kill window, etc.).
+1. Tweaked the key bindings to be more like xmonad since that is what I like/am used to (especially for the common ones, like new terminal, kill window, etc.).

 2. Added `nm-applet` to run on startup so I am not helpless: